-Melanie Thompson is a freelance writer, stage manager and arts administrator based in Vancouver, BC, Canada.
+Melanie Thompson (she/her) is a freelance writer, CAEA stage manager, and arts administrator based in Vancouver, BC, Canada.

-When not stage managing, Melanie works as communications manager for the Vancouver Inter-Cultural Orchestra, and writes grant applications and other copy of all kinds for clients in the performing arts, including the VICO, DreamRider Productions, and MISCELLANEOUS Productions, among others.
+Outside of the theatre, Melanie manages communications for the Vancouver Inter-Cultural Orchestra (VICO), and writes grant applications and other copy of all kinds for the VICO, DreamRider Productions, MISCELLANEOUS Productions, and other clients in the performing arts.
 She is also a member of the Board of Directors of Theatre Under the Stars.

 Melanie holds a Bachelor of Arts (Honours) from McGill University and a Master of Arts from the University of British Columbia, both in History.
 Her scholarly specialty was cultural nationalism in late-19th-century Britain and Europe, and more specifically the role of music and theatre in the formation of identity and community.
 Ask her about the Welsh choral tradition, or the operas of Gilbert and Sullivan…

-Melanie has also been a publicist and/or media relations coordinator for a wide range of artists and arts organizations, including the Songwriters Association of Canada (Bluebird North), Blackbird Theatre, the BC Highland Games, Vancouver International Storytelling Festival, the World Peace Forum (2006) and the Vancouver International Film Festival.
+In a previous professional incarnation, Melanie was a publicist and/or media relations coordinator for a wide range of artists and arts organizations, including the Songwriters Association of Canada (Bluebird North), Blackbird Theatre, the BC Highland Games, Vancouver International Storytelling Festival, the World Peace Forum (2006) and the Vancouver International Film Festival.